 Schooners Fish & Chips – Picton.
 Exactly what you expect from the old-school sign outside.
 Wrapped in paper.
 No booze.
 Pretty much just fish, chips and chowder.
 As advertised!
 72 Picton main st

-Goin’ Coastal food truck – Picton.
+Goin’ Coastal food truck – next location TBD.
 This one’s in honour of my nephew Jack, who never comes to PEC without insisting we eat here at least once.
 As the same suggests, it’s a seafood-themed truck, with po’boys, lobster rolls, clam strips and scallops (pretty much all deep fried), as well as more usual fare like pogo sticks, burgers, poutine, deep fried pickles…you get the drill.
 A guilty pleasure.
 Seasonal, closing around the end of September.
-Turn south at the LCBO, go a few blocks past the Agrarian market.
 NOT a hipster food truck (not that there is anything wrong with that…there are some excellent food trucks in the county, but that’s going to be a different post.)
 114 Lake Street, Picton

 Bullfrog’s Eatery – Bloomfield.
 Yes, you read that right: eatery.
 Not restaurant, or diner…eatery.
 Pizza, subs and burgers (which are shockingly popular).
 Mostly just breakfast and lunch.
 As one reviewer, thrilled that it’s wasn’t a “precious County brunch place,” put it: “there’s no art for sale on the wall.”
 2 Wellington Street, Bloomfield